 Not because it pays better than other jobs in its job category, but because what it accomplishes plays a major role in preserving our source of food, air, and water.

 Forestry jobs involve the entire life cycle of forest care, right from recreation, planting, restoration, protection, and harvesting.
-And while duties vary from job level or group to the other, here are the common ones:
+And while duties vary from one job level or group to the other, here are the common ones:

 - Facilitate forests restoration plans